previousprogram/previousprogram/README.md

   <b>Hi, I'm Previous!</b>
 </h1>

 I'm a HS student interested in programming, networking, and electrical systems.
-I hope to major in Comp Sci and minor in Electrical Engineering next year!
+I major in Comp Sci and minor in Electrical Engineering.
 I wanna make games as a hobby, and I'm currently working on a personal/professional website project.

 <br>